MoCRA Compliance Checklist for US Brands Manufacturing in Korea

 What MoCRA Actually Requires (The Quick Version)

+Before MoCRA, the US cosmetics industry was operating under regulations from 1938.
+No, really — 1938.
+Brands could sell cosmetics with almost zero required interaction with the FDA.
+That era is over.
 MoCRA — the Modernization of Cosmetics Regulation Act of 2022 — established five core requirements that now apply to anyone selling cosmetics in the US market.
 As a US brand owner sourcing from Korea, every single one of these touches you directly.
 Some of them touch your Korean manufacturer too.
 That’s why the compliance process needs to start before production — not after your shipment clears customs.

 Your Korean Manufacturer Must Be FDA-Registered

-Amazon’s compliance systems scan listings for language that triggers drug claim flags.
-If your title says “anti-aging treatment” or your bullets say “repairs skin barrier,” your listing can be deactivated.
-This is what happened en masse in 2024 — and it caught plenty of legitimate brands that were simply sloppy with their copywriting.
+Cosmetic claims describe appearance: “visibly reduces the look of fine lines,” “leaves skin looking more radiant.”
+These are fine.
+Drug claims describe structure or function: “reduces wrinkles,” “stimulates collagen production,” “treats acne.”
+The FDA considers these drug claims — meaning your product needs FDA approval before it can be sold.
+Amazon’s compliance systems scan listings for drug claim language.
+If your title says “anti-aging treatment” or your bullets say “repairs skin barrier,” your listing gets deactivated.
+This happened en masse in 2024 and caught plenty of legitimate brands.
+K-beauty marketing tends to be more efficacy-forward than what US regulations allow.
 Review every piece of copy: your label, your Amazon listing, your website, your social media.
-K-beauty marketing language tends to be more efficacy-forward than what US regulations allow.

 Adverse Event Reporting and Safety Substantiation

-On safety substantiation: MoCRA requires you to maintain records supporting the adequate safety of your products.
-The FDA won’t test your product before you sell it — but they can ask for your records.
-Request all safety documentation from your Korean manufacturer before finalizing production: stability testing, microbial testing, challenge testing.
-Reputable Korean ODMs have this.
+If a customer has a serious adverse reaction — hospitalization, significant disfigurement, serious infection, or anything requiring medical intervention — you must report it to the FDA within 15 business days.
+You need to retain records for at least six years.
+Set up this process before your first sale: a designated contact email for complaints, a log to document reports, and clarity on what “serious” means under MoCRA.
+On safety substantiation: you need to maintain records supporting the adequate safety of your products.
+The FDA won’t test your product before you sell it, but they can ask for your records.
+Request all safety documentation from your Korean manufacturer before finalizing production — stability testing, microbial testing, challenge testing.
+Reputable Korean ODMs have this data.
 Make sure you get it and keep it organized.

 What CBP Actually Looks at When Your Shipment Arrives